openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * The Response Endpoint uses the `transaction-id` to look the matching Authorization Response data up, which implicitly validates the `transaction-id` associated with the Verifier's session.
 * If an Authorization Response is found, the Response Endpoint checks whether the `response_code` was associated with this Authorization Response in step (6).

-Note: if the Verifier's Response Endpoint did not return a `redirect_uri` in step (6), the Verifier will periodically query the Response Endpoint with the `transaction-id` to obtain the Authorization Response once it becomes available.
+Note: If the Verifier's Response Endpoint did not return a `redirect_uri` in step (6), the Verifier will periodically query the Response Endpoint with the `transaction-id` to obtain the Authorization Response once it becomes available.

 (9) The Response Endpoint returns the VP Token and Presentation Submission for further processing to the Verifier.

-(10) The Verifier checks whether the `nonce` received in the credential(s) in the VP Token in step (9) corresponds to the `nonce` value from the session.
+(10) The Verifier checks whether the `nonce` received in the Credential(s) in the VP Token in step (9) corresponds to the `nonce` value from the session.
 The Verifier then consumes the VP Token and invalidates the `transaction-id`, `request-id` and `nonce` in the session.

 # Security Considerations {#security_considerations}